Natural Skin Care from the Garden

 Astringents: Astringents cleanse the skin, tighten pores and can even help reduce acne by controlling oils and removing impurities that usually lead to breakouts.
 They are great for problem skin.
 Although over-the-counter astringents often contain alcohol, we can get great astringent properties from herbs like Thyme, Lemongrass, Strawberry Leaf (left), Elder Flowers, Dandelion, and Sage.

 Stimulating: Stimulating circulation helps with dry skin mature skin, musculoskeletal aches, and even scalp problems.
 Arnica, Basil, Cayenne (left), Chamomile, Fenugreek, Horsetail, Nettle, Lavender, Parsley, Rosemary, and Peppermint are good stimulating herbs.

-Toning: Skin toners are a mild product that helps firm, tighten and hydrate skin.
-A toner is great for dry skin and aging skin too.
-Some herbal examples are Basil, Lemon Balm, Thyme, Elder Flowers, Strawberry Leaf, Juniper Berries (left), Rose Petals and Yarrow.
+Toning: Skin toners are mild products that help firm, tighten and hydrate skin.
+Toners are great for dry skin and aging skin too.
+Some herbal examples are Basil, Lemon Balm, Thyme, Elder Flowers, Strawberry Leaf, Juniper Berries (left), Rose Petals, and Yarrow.

 Obviously many herbs fit into more than one category.
 Furthermore, when developing a product for a specific skin condition we use a variety of herbs with a variety of therapeutic properties to achieve the best results.

 For example, to create the most effective product for eczema we would use herbs that are soothing, emollient, anti-inflammatory, and cell-stimulating.
 Then we add Chickweed, which helps soothe the itchiness that comes with irritated skin conditions.

 We decide: What goal are we trying to achieve with our herbal concoction?
 For example:

 For the Body: relaxation, joint relief, muscle soreness, congestion